 Kino Sõprus is a legend on its own – as the oldest existing cinema in Estonia it is continually considered as the only real art-house cinema, due to its non-mainstream and quirky film selection.
 The building with its grand façade was commissioned in Tallinn old town in 1955 at the height of Stalinism.
-Since 2010 the cinema is operated by MTÜ Must Käsi / NGO Black Hand.
+Since 2010 the cinema has been operated by MTÜ Must Käsi / NGO Black Hand.

+Our biggest triumph is the knowledge of the Kino Sõprus brand among the audience and that this cinema has served its audience well for 65 years.
 Kino Sõprus has regained its street credibility as a cinema where no compromises are made.
-It is cinema for retrospectives: Kusturica, Bergman, Pasolini, Jarmush etc, author cinema screenings, documentary evenings, and our newest programme Film School that has a film-related lecture before the film.
+It is a cinema for retrospectives: Kusturica, Bergman, Pasolini, Jarmush etc., author cinema screenings, documentary evenings, and our newest programme Film School that has a film-related lecture before the film.
 Our main strategy is to maintain and continue the tradition of exhibiting both classic and contemporary films, mostly but not only from Europe, that do not fit to standard multiplex format.
-Our selection is liked by people who don’t see cinema as an everyday light entertainment, a place to pass your time by, but see that cinema is a way to enrich lives and touch souls.
+Our selection is liked by people who don’t see cinema as everyday light entertainment, a place to pass your time by, but that cinema is a way to enrich lives and touch souls.

 PS!
 Sõprus means “friendship” in Estonian!